2310 Criteria for Immediate or Expedited Responses to Service Requests

 2340 The Initial Interview and Application Process

-If the applicant is only able to sign documents with an "X," the case worker may make the required documentation and then date and initial the entry.
+If the applicant can only sign documents with an "X," the caseworker completes the required documentation and then dates and initials the entry.

-The case worker also must be alert for indications of abuse, neglect or exploitation when assessing CCSE individuals.
-Anyone who has reason to believe an elderly person or an individual with a disability is being abused, neglected or exploited must report this information to the Department of Family and Protective Services (DFPS) Adult Protective Services (APS) (Title 2, §48.306 of the Texas Resources Code).
-Immediately notify APS of any reports received that indicate an elderly person or individual with a disability has been abused, neglected or exploited.
+The caseworker must be alert for signs of abuse, neglect or exploitation when assessing people for CCSE services.
+Anyone with reason to believe a person who is elderly or a person with a disability is being abused, neglected or exploited must report this information to the Department of Family and Protective Services (DFPS) Adult Protective Services (APS).
+Immediately notify APS of any reports received that indicate a person who is elderly or a person with a disability has been abused, neglected or exploited.

-If a CCSE individual has been referred to APS in the past and it is possible another referral may be needed now for the same problems, contact APS to discuss the situation before a formal referral is made.
+If a person who is applying for or is receiving CCSE services was referred to APS in the past and it is possible another referral may be needed now for the same problems, contact APS to discuss the situation before a formal referral is made.
 Document the APS response in the CCSE case record.
-See Appendix XV-E, Department of Family and Protective Services (DFPS), for more information.
+Review Appendix XV-E, Department of Family and Protective Services (DFPS), for more information.

 2341 Financial Application Process

-Non-Medicaid applicants or their representatives applying for Medicaid-covered attendant services may be reimbursed for services provided up to three months before the month of receipt of a completed, signed and dated application.
+Non-Medicaid applicants or their representatives applying for Medicaid-covered attendant services may be reimbursed for services provided, up to three months before the month of receiving a completed, signed, and dated application.

-If an application is denied for any reason, the previously completed application form is valid for 90 days after the date of denial.
-A written, dated and signed statement of request to reapply must be obtained from the applicant or authorized representative.
-The statement must be sent to Medicaid for the Elderly and People with Disabilities by the close of business the second business day.
-Documentation in the case record must indicate if any changes have occurred since the original application date.
+If an application is denied for any reason, the previously completed application form is valid for 90 calendar days after the date of denial.
+Get a written, dated, and signed statement of request to reapply from the applicant or authorized representative.
+The statement must be sent to Medicaid for the Elderly and People with Disabilities before the close of business on the second business day.
+Documentation must show if any changes have occurred since the original application date.

-The case worker submits the written statement and the documentation with Form H1746-A, MEPD Referral Cover Sheet, marked application.
-The case worker must clearly note on Form H1746-A that the applicant is requesting to reapply for Community Attendant Services.
-The case worker includes all identifying information on Form H1746-A, and any other information that will help identify the original application, and faxes Form H1746-A and documentation to the Austin Document Processing Center.
+The caseworker submits the written statement and the documentation with Form H1746-A, MEPD Referral Cover Sheet, with the application box checked.
+The caseworker must clearly note on Form H1746-A that the applicant is requesting to reapply for Community Attendant Services (CAS).
+The caseworker includes all identifying information on Form H1746-A, and any other information that will help identify the original application, and faxes Form H1746-A and documentation to the Austin Document Processing Center.

-The case worker will also be able to use Form H1200, Application for Assistance – Your Texas Benefits, on file for up to 90 days following the denial date of Form 2065-A, Notification of Community Care Services.
-The case worker may also use Form 2060, Needs Assessment Questionnaire and Task/Hour Guide, the other forms signed at the initial home visit, and verifications on file.
-The case worker does not need to make an additional home visit but must review Form H1200 and Form 2060 with the applicant and document any changes occurring since the first visit.
-The case worker needs to follow appropriate time frames for annual reassessments as the annual reassessment will still be due within 12 months of the initial home visit.
+The caseworker will also be able to use Form H1200, Application for Assistance – Your Texas Benefits, on file for up to 90 calendar days following the denial date of Form 2065-A, Notification of Community Care Services.
+The caseworker may also use Form 2060, Needs Assessment Questionnaire and Task/Hour Guide, the other forms signed at the initial home visit, and verifications on file.
+The caseworker does not need to make an additional home visit but must review Form H1200 and Form 2060 with the applicant and document any changes occurring since the first visit.
+The caseworker needs to follow appropriate time frames for annual reassessments, as the annual reassessment is still due within 12 months of the initial home visit.

 Related Policy